snehalsahu98/ml-project-01-real-estate-price-prediction/README.md

 Potential enhancements include:

 - Expanding the dataset with additional property listings.
+- Expanding analysis to multi metro cities of India.
 - Periodically retraining the model using recent market data.
-- Incorporating geospatial features such as proximity to schools, metro stations, and commercial hubs.
 - Experimenting with advanced ensemble and deep learning models.